+We plan to submit a PMA application for our Maestro Rechargeable System in the second quarter of 2013.
+We may never be able to produce sufficient data to support a successful PMA application with the FDA or commercialize a product in the United States.
 We may not obtain the necessary regulatory approvals to market our Maestro System in the United States or additional geographies.
 Even if we obtain approval, the FDA or other regulatory authorities may require expensive or burdensome post-market testing or controls.
 Any delay in, failure to receive or maintain, or significant limitation on approval for our Maestro System could prevent us from generating revenue or achieving profitability and we may be forced to cease operations.

-The preliminary results of the blinded segment of our EMPOWER trial were not sufficient to support approval of a PMA application, and this has delayed regulatory approval of our Maestro System in the United States.
+The preliminary results of the blinded segment of our EMPOWER trial and the blinded segment of our ReCharge trial have created uncertainty regarding our ability to obtain regulatory approval of our Maestro System in the United States and have complicated our future financing plans.